How much money is the UK government borrowing, and does it matter?

 That is roughly the same as the value of all the goods and services produced in the UK in a year, known as the gross domestic product, or GDP.

-The current level is more than double what was seen from the 1980s through to the financial crisis of 2008.
+The current level is more than double that seen from the 1980s through to the financial crisis of 2008.

 The combination of the financial crash and the Covid pandemic pushed the UK's debt up.

-But, in relation to the size of the economy, UK debt figures are low compared with much of the last century.
-They are also low compared with some other leading economies.
+But, in relation to the size of the economy, UK debt figures are still low compared with much of the last century.
+They are also less than the equivalent figures for some other leading economies.

 How much money does the government pay in interest?